 NOTE: Click on blue text to access internal links, websites, or PDF files.

 Aging Well: General Websites AARP.
 Major over resource for adults age 50+.
-Administration on Aging.
-Major information source for older adult programs, elder care rights information, and any other older adult topic you can think of.
+Administration for Community Living.
+Major information source for older adults, adults with disabilities, consumer choice, consumer rights, and a multitude of related topics.
 Next Avenue.
 Public-media (PBS) first and only national service for America’s 50+ population.
 National Council on Aging.
 Major source for resources related to economic security, healthcare, aging policy, up-to-date news, and resources for older adults, family caregivers, professionals, and advocates.
 The New Old Age.
 From 2008-2015, this New York Times blog explored aging and caregiving from a variety of perspectives.
 Though no longer updated, the archive remains along with links to related New York Times articles.

 Emotional Wellness Healthy Aging- Emotional and Mental Vitality.
 Learn about the connection between emotional, mental, and physical energies (WebMD).
 HelpGuide.
 A well-respected not-for-profit guide to mental health and well-being across the lifespan.
 Mental Health America.
 Tools from the nation’s leading community-based non-profit dedicated to helping all Americans achieve wellness by living mentally healthier lives.
 Includes link to local affiliates.
 The Golden Years of Emotion.
 Article discusses the trend toward more positive emotions in older adults (Association for Psychological Science).

-Environmental Wellness Aging-in-Place Technology Watch.
+Environmental Wellness AARP Home Fit.
+NEW!
+Website provides design and safety strategies in guidebook, brochure, and video formats.
+All tools are designed to help us adapt to changes in vision, hearing, strength, mobility, balance, and flexibility.
+Aging-in-Place Technology Watch.
 Objective research, analysis, and trends related to aging-in-place and technology.
 (Laurie M. Orlov, website founder, is a tech industry veteran, writer,speaker, and elder care advocate.)
-Dementia-Friendly Communities.
-Learn about Wisconsin’s Dementia-Friendly Community initiative, a program designed to support people with dementia and the people who care for them.
+Dementia-Friendly America.
+NEW!
+Learn about the national effort to create dementia-friendly communities designed to support people with dementia and the family members and friends who care for them.
 HomeMods.
 Links to multiple home modification resources including courses, resources, and provider directory.
 Livable Communities.
 Learn more about the movement to make communities more livable, e.g., accessible, safe, etc. for all ages.

 Financial Wellness Financial Protection for Older Americans.
 Smart tips for handling your money from the Consumer Financial Protection Bureau and the FDIC.
 Includes downloadable Resource Guide.
 Financial Fitness for the Rest of Your Life.
 Financial guide from the New Jersey Coalition for Financial Education covers Social Security, Health and Long-Term Care Insurance, Later-Life Investment Decisions, Retirement "Paychecks," and Wills and Estate Planning.
 Webinar: 3 Online Tools to Help Older Adults Save Money.
 National Council on Aging webinar features three online tools (BenefitsCheckUp, EconomicCheckUp, and My Medicare Matters) to help older adults save money and learn more about Medicare.